Dialpad LogoDialpad Logo Icon

-Learn about the biggest drawback of measuring on first contact resolution alone—and if you're looking for a contact center solution that can help solve customer queries more efficiently, book a product tour of Dialpad's AI-powered customer engagement platform!
+Looking for a contact center solution that can help you track metrics like first call resolution, solve customer queries more efficiently, and much more?
+Book a product tour of Dialpad's AI-powered customer engagement platform!

 First call resolution (FCR) can come in handy as one of many important metrics to keep track of in the pursuit of exceptional customer service.

-This guide will cover everything you need to know about first call resolution, including what it is, its shortcomings, and some better metrics to track in order to gauge how your contact center or call center is performing.
+This guide will cover everything you need to know about first call resolution, including what it is, how to measure and improve your FCR, and some other metrics to track alongside it, in order to gauge how your contact center or call center is performing.

-When it comes to call center metrics, first contact resolution rate has historically been a popular one that businesses track.
+Whether relating to calls or contacts, when it comes to contact and call center metrics, the FCR rate has historically been a popular one for businesses to track.

-But to look at this metric in a vacuum is misleading and potentially dangerous—and we’ll get into that in just a bit.
+Some look at FCR in customer service as a direct reflection of how quickly agents are responding to customer calls and how efficiently they’re solving their issues.
+However, to look at this metric in a vacuum is misleading and potentially dangerous—and we’ll get into that a bit later.

-To measure your FCR rate, the basic equation is to divide the total number of calls resolved on the first attempt by the total number of first calls your contact center takes in a given period.
+Learning how to calculate FCR is mercifully simple.
+The basic first call resolution calculation is to divide the total number of calls resolved on the first attempt by the total number of first calls your call center takes in a given period:

 Total Number of Calls Resolved on First Attempt